 Over time we all tend to develop the habits of those we hang around with most.
 Likewise, the people who are in our company feed off of our habits as well.
 With this in mind, it’s important to associate with people who have financial habits that you yourself would like to incorporate into your own life.

 The more time you spend with financially savvy people, the more likely you are going to begin thinking like them and adopting their empowering beliefs about money into your psyche.
 As a result, you will begin making more effective and optimal financial decisions throughout the day.

 Diversify Your Income Sources

-Financially savvy people always tend have very diverse sources of income.
-They might for instance have a steady full time job, but then on the side they also have an online business that generates them extra income.
+Financially savvy people always tend to have very diverse sources of income.
+They might, for instance, have a steady full-time job, but then on the side, they also have an online business that generates them extra income.
 Moreover, they have a share portfolio, a property portfolio, and possibly they even do a little coaching and consulting work on the side.

 Utilize the Power of Compound Interest

 Compound interest is in its simplest terms the interest you earn on interest.
 It’s when your money grows as a result of the principal as well as the interest earned within the previous period.
 It could be said that it’s akin to earning money out of thin air as you grow your wealth without any additional investment or effort on your part.